Kleene-Star/.github/docs/index.md

 | Mid-Term   | Audit, Migration, WQL+           | Compliance, integrations     | IT and governance departments
 | Long-Term  | AI, Real-time Collaboration, CRM | AI services, Realtime Editor | Strategic stakeholders and partners

+## No Commercial Interests

+**KleeneStar** pursues no commercial goals.
+There are no hidden license models, no paywalls, no profit motives.
+All contributions are voluntary and unpaid.
+What we offer is a space for meaningful collaboration, professional learning, and long-term impact.

 ## Get Involved